Jeffrey Tucker

-For many years he worked for Ron Paul, the Mises Institute, and Lew Rockwell.
-With the American Institute for Economic Research (AIER) he organized efforts against COVID-19 restrictions starting in 2020, and he founded the Brownstone Institute think tank in 2021 to continue such efforts.
+He worked for Ron Paul, the Mises Institute, and LewRockwell.com for many years.
+Beginning in 2020, he organized efforts against COVID-19 pandemic restrictions with the American Institute for Economic Research (AIER), and in 2021 he founded Brownstone Institute think tank to continue such efforts.

 As of 2021, he is Chief Liberty Officer (CLO) of Liberty.me.
-He is an adjunct scholar with the Mackinac Center for Public Policy, a research affiliate of RMIT University's Blockchain Innovation Hub, and an Acton Institute associate.
+He is an adjunct scholar with the Mackinac Center for Public Policy, a research affiliate of the Blockchain Innovation Hub of the Royal Melbourne Institute of Technogy, and an Acton Institute associate.

 Early life and education

-A son of the Texas historian Albert Briggs Tucker and Roberta Janeice (Robertson) Tucker, Jeffrey Albert Tucker was born in Fresno, California, in 1963.
+Jeffrey Albert Tucker was born in Fresno, California, in 1963, the son of Texas historian Albert Briggs Tucker and Roberta Janeice (Robertson) Tucker.

 He studied economics as an undergraduate at Texas Tech University and Howard Payne University, where he first encountered the literature of the Austrian School.
-He later enrolled as a graduate student in economics at George Mason University.

 Career

 Writer and editor

 While studying at George Mason, Tucker attended a journalism program in Washington, D.C., where he became a volunteer at the Washington office of the Mises Institute.

 In the late 1980s, he worked for Ron Paul as an assistant to editor Lew Rockwell.
-During Paul's 2008 Presidential campaign, newsletters written on behalf of Paul became controversial because some contained statements against black people and gay people.
+During Paul's 2008 Presidential campaign, the newsletters written on behalf of Paul became controversial because some contained statements against black people and gay people.
 Tucker was said to have helped Rockwell write the newsletters.

 From 1997 to 2011, Tucker worked for the Mises Institute, of which Rockwell was a co-founder, as editorial vice president and editor for the institute's website, Mises.org.
 From 1999 to 2011 he contributed to LewRockwell.com.

 According to a 2000 report by the Southern Poverty Law Center (SPLC), Tucker wrote for publications of the League of the South, a group the SPLC considers neo-Confederate and white supremacist.
-The SPLC report said Tucker was listed as a founding member on the league's website, but that Tucker denied being a member.
+The SPLC report stated that Tucker was listed as a founding member on the league's website, but that Tucker denied being a member.

 In late 2011, Tucker was hired by Addison Wiggin as publisher and executive editor of Laissez Faire Books, and worked in that capacity until 2016.
-As of 2017, he remains a contributor to LFB.
+As of 2017, he remained a contributor to LFB.

-Tucker was appointed a Distinguished Fellow of the Foundation for Economic Education in 2013, speaking at FEE's seminars and writing for its publication The Freeman.
-From 2015 to 2017, he was FEE's Director of Content.
+Tucker was appointed a Distinguished Fellow of the Foundation for Economic Education in 2013, speaking at FEE's seminars and writing for its publication.The Freeman From 2015 to 2017, he was FEE's Director of Content.

 Tucker became Editorial Director of the American Institute for Economic Research (AIER) in late 2017.
 As of 2021, he is listed as an independent editorial consultant at AIER.